Punchyou/flavors_of_physics_Ds_decay/project_report.md

 * [Support Vector Machines](https://scikit-learn.org/stable/modules/svm.html), tuned with [Random Search](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html).
 Different options of *regularization*, *decision function shape* and *kernel* parameters were used for the SVM Random Search (refer to the models exploration [script](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/models_exploration.py) for more).

-* [XGBoost](https://xgboost.readthedocs.io/en/latest/index.html) with Bayes optimization for hyper parameters tuningm that uses a fixed number of parameter, sampled from a specified distribution.
-For XGBoost I tried two different libraries available for Bayes Optimization with a different range of parameters.
-The first optimization is from [bayes_optimization](https://github.com/fmfn/BayesianOptimization), which maximizes the classifier function (XGBoost in this case) and gives the uses the control of the steps of the bayesian optimization and the steps of the random exploration that can be performed.
+* [XGBoost](https://xgboost.readthedocs.io/en/latest/index.html) with Bayes optimization for hyper parameters tuning using [skopt Bayes Search](https://scikit-optimize.github.io/stable/modules/generated/skopt.BayesSearchCV.html), that uses a fixed number of parameters, sampled from a specified distribution.
+The first optimization maximizes the classifier function (XGBoost in this case) and gives the uses the control of the steps of the bayesian optimization and the steps of the random exploration that can be performed.

-* [XGBoost](https://xgboost.readthedocs.io/en/latest/index.html) with Bayes optimization, using [skopt Bayes Search](https://scikit-optimize.github.io/stable/modules/generated/skopt.BayesSearchCV.html).
-It works in similar way as the *bayes_optimization*, with a slightly different python implementation.
-This time I used a wider range of parameters.

 TODO: Mention in the performance metrics that the best parameters for XGBoost were chose from auc (not option for accuracy).
 AUC measures how true positive rate (recall) and false positive rate trade off, so in that sense it is already measuring something else.
 AUC has a different interpretation, and that is that it's also the probability that a randomly chosen positive example is ranked above a randomly chosen negative example, according to the classifier's internal value for the examples.

 TODO: add the final model script. + say the if it is ran, a report will be in output
-TODO: project strycture - remove the extra or old plots - check tht all plots are used in this report
+TODO: project structure - remove the extra or old plots - check tht all plots are used in this report

 ## Models Performance